indiqusdocs/stpi/docs/Guide/Networking/FirewallandSecurity/DeployingVNFandInstanceWithinVNF.md

 The following steps guide you through accessing the Virtual Firewalls section and verifying that your newly deployed firewall is active and correctly configured:

 1. Navigate to the **Virtual Firewalls** section from the left-hand menu.
 See a list of deployed virtual firewalls.
-2. The newly created firewall (for example, ACP-E244-1-Gaurav-Test) appears with:
+2. The newly created firewall appears with:
     - Name
     - vCPU and RAM details
     - Firewall provider